sirilalithaadapa/sirilalithaadapa/README.md

 🌱 About myself

-☑ I am Siri Lalitha Adapa, currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur in Computer Science and Engneering.
+✔ I am Siri Lalitha Adapa, currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur in Computer Science and Engneering.

-✅ I am very much interested in data science and also love doing competitve programming.
+✔I am very much interested in data science and also love doing competitve programming.

-✅ I am a member of Women Techmakers Engneering
+✔ I am a member of Women Techmakers Engneering

 📫 Get in touch